cmungall/gpt-reasoning-manuscript/manuscript.md

 ## Abstract {.page_break_before}

-Reasoning is a core component of human intelligence, and a key goal of AI research.
+Reasoning is a core component of human intelligence, and a key goal of Artificial Intelligence (AI) research.
-Reasoning has traditionally been the domain of symbolic AI, but recent advances in deep learning and in particular Large Language Models (LLMs) such as GPT-3 seem to suggest that LLMs have some latent reasoning ability.
+Reasoning has traditionally been the domain of symbolic AI, but recent advances in deep learning and in particular Large Language Models (LLMs) such as GPT-4 indicate that LLMs may have some latent reasoning ability.
+This has been investigated in some domains such as mathematical reasoning, but the ability of LLMs to reason over knowledge representation formalisms such as Description Logics (DL) has not been systematically tested.
+Understanding the accuracy of this latent reasoning behavior is important for designing LLM-based applications, in particular in deciding between single-pass approaches vs hybrid or multi-agent approaches.

+To investigate the latent abilities of LLMs to perform symbolic ontological reasoning, we created a series of benchmarks covering the EL++ fragment of the Web Ontology Language (OWL).
-To investigate this, we created a GPT-based reasoning agent that is intended to perform ontological reason using a few-shot learning approach, using instruction prompting and in-context examples.
+We also created a GPT-based reasoning agent that uses a few-shot in-context learning approach to reason over OWL ontologies.
-We also created a series of benchmarks to test ontological reasoning ability in LLMs and other systems.

-Our results indicate that GPT is a poor reasoner, and is only able to perform ontological reasoning on some of the simplest tasks.
-Even on these simple tasks, results are highly variable, with performance degrading as the size of the ontology and the complexity of the explanation increases.
-In the cases where it does successfully perform the task, this seems to essentially be an advanced pattern-based form of lookup.
+Our results show that for small ontologies and certain simple tasks such as transitive SubClassOf reasoning, or inferring familial relationships, GPT-4 frequently yields the correct answers to benchmark questions, although less than the 100% guaranteed accuracy of a symbolic reasoner.
+For other tasks, LLMs performed less well, and in particular LLMs seem fundamentally unable to detect inconsistencies in even simple small test cases.

-Our results indicate that a maximalist approach to using LLMs may be limiting, and that to be successful AI should use hybrid strategies.
+Our results indicate that a maximalist single-pass approach to building LLMs knowledge-based applications inherently leads to lower accuracy, and that a hybrid multi-agent approach combining the best aspects of language models and symbolic reasoning over knowledge bases should be favored.

+Code is available from https://github.com/monarch-initiative/ontogpt, and analysis from TODO zenodo DOI

 ## Introduction

 ### Motivation

-The field of Artificial Intelligence (AI) has historically been dichotomized into two schools of thought: symbolic AI and connectionist AI.
-Symbolic AI is exemplified by ontologies and knowledge bases which represent knowledge as a set of symbols together with rules for manipulating those symbols.
-Connectionist AI is exemplified by deep learning and in particular Large Language Models (LLMs).
+The field of Artificial Intelligence (AI) has historically been divided into two schools of thought: symbolic AI and connectionist AI.
+Symbolic AI is exemplified by ontologies and knowledge bases, which represent knowledge as a set of symbols together with rules or formal model theories for manipulating those symbols.
+Connectionist AI is exemplified by methods derived from statistics and machine learning, in more recently deep learning neural network architectures.
+The field of neurosymbolic AI aims to combine the best aspects of both symbolic and connectionist AI, but currently most approaches fall in one of the two camps.

-Recent advances in LLMs have shown exceptional abilities in tasks such as question-answering and text summarization, with the use of in-context learning able to substitute for task-specific training[@doi:10.48550/arXiv.2005.14165].
+The most striking recent development in machine learning has been the development of Large Language Models (LLMs), which show exceptional abilities in tasks such as question-answering and text summarization, as well as the ability to generalize from a handful of examples (in context or few-shot learning) [@doi:10.48550/arXiv.2005.14165].
 The abilities of the latest generation of LLMs such as GPT-4 seem to suggest that LLMs may be able to perform reasoning tasks that were previously the domain of symbolic AI, in the same way that a human may incorporate reasoning as a part of natural language question-answering.
-The implication here is that symbolic AI and classical deductive reasoning, if this is an emergent ability of LLMs.
-However, the ability of LLMs to reason over knowledge bases has never been systematically evaluated.

-### Ontological Reasoning

-Ontology reasoning is a form of reasoning that is based on the structure of a knowledge base or ontology.

-Ontology reasoning underpins...
-TODO

-### OWL Benchmark Datasets

-TODO

-- OWL2Bench
-- LUBM

-### Natural Language Benchmark Datasets
+If LLMs are in fact able to effectively perform symbolic reasoning as part of their normal prompt completion process, this would suggest less of a role for symbolic AI and explicit rule-based reasoning.
+If instead LLMs are only able to perform reasoning in a limited set of circumstances, this would suggest that LLM-based applications should employ hybrid or multi-agent approaches.
+An example of this approach is frameworks such as LangChain, or the ChatGPT plugin system which allows interfacing with external Python programs or tools such as Mathematica.

+Some previous studies have examined the mathematical reasoning abilities of LLMs, and others have examined "common-sense" reasoning abilities.
 Existing datasets for testing reasoning ability include  LogiQA [@doi:10.48550/arXiv.2007.08124] and ReClor [@doi:10.48550/arXiv.2002.04326].
 These are aimed at testing reasoning abilities in the context of natural language understanding.
 For example, LogiQA contains as instance with paragraph "_David knows Mr. Zhang's friend Jack, and Jack knows David's friend  Ms. Lin.
 Everyone of them who knows Jack has a master's degree, and  everyone of them who knows Ms. Lin is from Shanghai._" and question "_Who is from Shanghai and has a masters degree?_".
-Liu et al adapted these for evaluation using prompt-based LLMs such as GPT [@doi:10.48550/arXiv.2304.03439]..
+Liu et al adapted these for evaluation using prompt-based LLMs such as GPT [@doi:10.48550/arXiv.2304.03439].

+However, there are no LLM-based benchmarks for testing the kinds of symbolic reasoning abilities needed for working with ontologies and knowledge bases such as the Gene Ontology (GO) or the Human Phenotype Ontology (HPO).
+These abilities are necessary for using ontologies in tasks such as interpreting high-throughput genomic data or prioritizing variants in genetic diseases.
+Existing OWL reasoning benchmarks such as OWL2Bench and LUBM are designed to test the performance at scale rather than accuracy, since accuracy can generally be proven based on the formal semantics of ontology languages.

+Here we describe the creation of a set of benchmarks that can be used to test the reasoning abilities of LLMs against the commonly used EL++ subset of the Description Logic (DL) language, OWL (Web Ontology Language).
+We created a reasoner agent ReasonerGPT that uses an in-context approach to solving reasoning problems, and we evaluated this against our benchmarks.

 ### Contributions